Cultural Gifts Donations and the National Centre for Australian Children’s Literature Inc

 5. Donating copyright

 As a donor, you are required to indicate whether you are transferring copyright with the gift.
 In the case of papers, manuscripts and artwork, it is not usual to donate copyright of these materials.
 For certain types of material, copyright can be an important part of the donation, for instance, a donor who is also a photographer may donate his or her copyright for the photographs taken.
+The Centre is investigating when donations of copyright or licensing rights may be advantageous to both the Centre and the donor.

 6. Determining ownership

 When the materials are donated, the owner of the copyright of the majority of the collection must be established.
-The Lu Rees Archives will confer with the donor to establish who holds the legal title to the collection.
+The Center will confer with the donor to establish who holds the legal title to the collection.
 As part of the donation, the donor transfers legal custody and care of the materials to the institution, so that the materials can be appropriately cared for and made available to the public.

 7. Commissioning and arranging valuations